joyeeyang/Wordle/README.md

 This program is designed to solve the Wordle game reversely, with modefied rules

 Wordle rules:

-  A green tile means that the letter is in the solution in the same position. \n A yellow tile means that the letter is in the solution in a different position. \n A grey tile means that the letter is not in the solution.\n
+  A green tile means that the letter is in the solution in the same position.

+  A yellow tile means that the letter is in the solution in a different position.

+  A grey tile means that the letter is not in the solution.

 Furthermore:
-  If a letter was marked as grey, it cannot be used again.\n If a letter was marked as yellow, that letter must be used in the next guess in a different position that the previous guess.\n
+  If a letter was marked as grey, it cannot be used again.\n If a letter was marked as yellow, that letter must be used in the next guess in a different position that the previous guess.
-  If a letter was marked as green, that letter must be used in the same position in the next guess.\n
+  If a letter was marked as green, that letter must be used in the same position in the next guess.

 Steps to solution:
   1: Read the dictionary file into a linked list.
 The dictionary file contains a list of 5-letter words, one per line.
 Read the file and construct a linked list of struct nodes.
 This is a task in the extra lab, so you can just copy your code from that lab.